open-energy-transition/Oh-my-Grid/docs/starter-kit.md

   <img src="../images/mapcss_tutorial.jpg" class="img-border" style="width: 100%;">
 </div>
 4\.
 Add our custom paint style which you can find [here](https://github.com/open-energy-transition/grid-mapping-starter-kit/blob/main/josm-config/transmission_grid_mapping_style.mapcss).
 To add to JOSM, go to `Preferences → Map Paint Styles` and press the "+" in the top right.
 Then you can paste this [URL](https://raw.githubusercontent.com/open-energy-transition/grid-mapping-starter-kit/refs/heads/main/josm-config/transmission_grid_mapping_style.mapcss) or the file saved on your device.<br>

-5. Download this <a href="https://github.com/open-energy-transition/grid-mapping-starter-kit/blob/main/josm-config/transmission_grid_mapping_template.joz" target="_blank">template</a> session, and in JOSM go to File>Open and open the .joz file. <br>
+5\.
+Download this <a href="https://github.com/open-energy-transition/grid-mapping-starter-kit/blob/main/josm-config/transmission_grid_mapping_template.joz" target="_blank">template</a> session, and in JOSM go to File>Open and open the .joz file. <br>

-6. Create an OSM [account](https://www.openstreetmap.org/user/new?cookie_test=true) if you don't have one.
+6\.
+Create an OSM [account](https://www.openstreetmap.org/user/new?cookie_test=true) if you don't have one.
 Once you do, go to `Preferences → OSM Server` and press authorise now.
 Login with your OSM account, and authorise.
-Your account is now linked to JOSM on your device. <br>
+Your account is now linked to JOSM on your device.
+Be aware that your token will be stored in your local preferences.xml file.
+Do not share this file with anyone. <br>

-7. Finally, activate "expert mode" in `View → Expert mode`.
+7\.
+Finally, activate "expert mode" in `View → Expert mode`.
 This will enable using Overpass API. <br>

-8. Make sure remote control is enabled in `Preferences → Remote Control`.
+8\.
+Make sure remote control is enabled in `Preferences → Remote Control`.
 You will need this enabled for the next step!

 <div style="float: right; margin: 5px 0 20px 20px; width: 300px;">
   <img src="../images/clickmap.jpg" class="img-border" style="width: 100%;">